uptick/pymyob/README.md

 This code is based off [PyXero](https://github.com/freakboy3742/pyxero) and [PyWorkflowMax](https://github.com/ABASystems/pyworkflowmax), providing pythonic access to the MYOB api in a similar fashion.

-It's not yet a fully fleshed out ORM, but rather a collection of namespaced functions that link up to MYOB's endpoints, but the plan is to eventually move it in that direction.
+It's not a fully fleshed out ORM, but rather a collection of namespaced functions that link up to MYOB's endpoints, though the plan is to eventually move in that direction.

+This project supports Python 3 only.

 ## Pre-getting started